 security=> \d List of relations Schema | Name | Type | Owner -------+------+-------+------- public | foo | table | demo (1 row)

-If you want to learn more about PostgreSQL, and if you happen to be interested in security in general, there is no way around encrypting client / server connections using SSL in PostgreSQL.
+For more info on PostgreSQL security, there is no way around encrypting client / server connections using SSL in PostgreSQL.
 I created a blog post about this important topic and invite you to read it.